-SchoolTutoring Academy’s tutoring programs for Sartell students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
-Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+Get started with SchoolTutoring Academy’s tutoring programs for Sartell, Minnesota students.
+Start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship programs are available at $156/month.

 The mission statement of Sartell-St. Stephens Schools is “where excellence is the expected outcome of all learners.”
 To promote excellence for all learners, the district has implemented an innovative and engaging curriculum that helps students develop the necessary tools to be successful in the modern world.
 Learning experiences are challenging, yet made interesting by incorporating hands-on learning, field-based learning, and technology into the curriculum.
 Sartell-St. Stephens Schools also promotes the social and emotional development of its students through various character education programs that teach students about diversity, citizenship, and making positive contributions to the community in which they live.